V1ind/Bouncing-Balls/readme.md

 ## Description

-This is a simple TypeScript/JavaScript program that simulates bouncing balls on a canvas.
+This is a TypeScript/JavaScript program that simulates bouncing balls on a canvas.

 ## How to Run